No bounded geometry wandering domains for sufficiently regular automorphisms: The Liouville Theorem and proof of Theorem

 respectively, where we use Einstein's summation convention, i.e., we sum over repeated indices, and $\delta_{ij}$ denotes the Kronecker symbol.
 After differentiating the first system of equations in~\eqref{E:Conf3} with respect to $x_k$ and manipulating algebraically, we obtain

 where $f^i_{jk}=\dee^2 f^i/(\dee x_j\dee x_k)$, and

 are the Christoffel symbols of $G$.

-A consequence of Equation~\eqref{E:Conf4} is that if $G$ is constant in $\tilde\Lambda$, then $f$ is a linear transformation when restricted to $\tilde\Lambda$.
-This observation is trivial if $\tilde\Lambda$ were a domain.
-However, for $\tilde\Lambda$ that comes from the statement of Theorem~\ref{T:tori2} one needs to exercise some care.
-Indeed, first of all, the components $g_{ij},\ i,j=1,2,\dots, n$, of $G$ being constants in a closed set $\tilde\Lambda$ does not in general imply that all the partial derivatives $\dee g_{ij}/\dee x_k$ are zero in $\tilde\Lambda$.
-It does however imply this at each density point of $\tilde\Lambda$ that is not on the boundary of any wandering domain.
-The assumption that $\Lambda$ has positive measure and the boundaries of the wandering domains have zero measure give that all $\dee g_{ij}/\dee x_k$ are zero at almost every point of $\tilde\Lambda$.
-The conclusion for each point of $\tilde\Lambda$ follows from the $\mathcal C^2$-differentiability assumption on $f$, and hence all $f^i_{jk}$ are identically zero in $\tilde\Lambda$.
-Second, since $\Lambda\subset\T^n$ is assumed to be locally and rectifiably connected, the preimage set $\tilde\Lambda\subset\R^n$ is also rectifiably connected.
-The latter can be seen by recalling that the closures of the wandering domains are assumed to be embedded closed topological disks, and, since $\Lambda$ is locally connected, their diameters go to 0.
-Now, a simple argument using partitioning of any path in $\Lambda$ into a chain of finitely many arcs with endpoints in $\Lambda$ implies that $\tilde\Lambda$ is rectifiably connected.
-The claim that the restriction of $f$ to $\tilde\Lambda$ is linear now follows from the Fundamental Theorem for Line Integrals.
-In particular, if $f$ satisfies the Cauchy--Riemann system in $\Lambda$ with constant Jacobian determinant, then, when restricted to $\tilde\Lambda$, the map $f$ has the form
+A consequence of~\eqref{E:Conf4} is that if $G$ is constant on $\Lambda$, then $f$ is a linear transformation when restricted to $\Lambda$.
+This observation would be trivial if $\Lambda$ were a domain.
+However, for $\Lambda$ as in the statement of Theorem~\ref{T:Liouv} one needs to exercise some care.
+Indeed, first of all, the components $g_{ij},\ i,j=1,2,\dots, n$, of $G$ being constants on a closed set does not in general imply that all the partial derivatives $\dee g_{ij}/\dee x_k$ are zero on that set.
+This is implied however at each Lebesgue density point of $\Lambda$.
+The assumption that such points are dense in $\Lambda$ along with the $\mathcal C^3$-regularity assumption give that all $\dee g_{ij}/\dee x_k$ are zero at each point of $\Lambda$.
+Hence all $f^i_{jk}$ are identically zero in $\Lambda$.
+The claim that the restriction of $f$ to $\Lambda$ is linear now follows from the Fundamental Theorem for Line Integrals because $\Lambda$ is assumed to be closed, connected, and locally rectifiably connected.